Mortal Kombat (1995 film): Music

 For the first test screening they had put a temporary score under it that was mainly traditional orchestral action music, and it became clear that the target audience, which was used to hearing techno music blasting during gameplay, was not happy with that approach.
 So that gave me the opportunity to come up with an approach I called "Techno-Taiko-Orcho."
 My score would have a techno core with a layer of Asian ethnic instruments (Taiko drums, shakuhachi, Tuvan throat singer) surrounded by an orchestra.
 But not just a regular orchestra, a Testosterone Orchestra.
 No treble clef instruments (no flutes, clarinets, trumpets, violins, etc.).
 Just 18 violas, 14 celli, six basses, and lots of low brass—and percussion.
 It was massive.
-When music supervisors John Houlihan and Sharon Boyle introduced me to guitar wizard Buckethead, I knew he would become a major element in my score as well.

-The score features additional guitar work by Buckethead and drums by Brain.
+When music supervisors John Houlihan and Sharon Boyle introduced me to guitar wizard Buckethead, I knew he would become a major element in my score as well.The score features additional guitar work by Buckethead and drums by Brain.

 The film features the title track "Mortal Kombat (Techno-Syndrome)", which had been written by Belgian music duo The Immortals for Mortal Kombat: The Album.
 Its use in the film cemented its status as the "Mortal Kombat theme."

 Release

+Theatrical

 The film was originally scheduled for a May 1995 U.S. release but was pushed back to August.
 According to Kasanoff, this was because New Line Cinema's executives felt the film had the potential to be a summer hit.
 It was released on October 20 in the United Kingdom, and on December 26 in Australia.